rax-incubate/gcp-image-processing-example-app/Readme.md

 One of the challenges of a micro-services architecture is to build observability into the application.
 When one of these many micro-services mis-behaves how do you find that out and how do you troubleshoot.
 There are two approaches we have taken

   * Build custom dashboard just for this application.
 See cloud-monitoring-dashboard.json for metrics dashboard that can be imported.
-If you have stayed with the naming convention of the functions this should work without any changes.
+If you have stayed with the naming convention of the functions in this article, this should work without any changes.
+Here's a screenshot:-

 ![](monitoring/sample-monitoring-dashboard.png)